🚀

 Brainstorming/Sketching

 To kick off the design process, I started with brainstorming sessions to explore possible solutions for key user needs.
-I sketched out initial concepts focusing on the core user flows, like searching for meals, filtering options, and the checkout process.
-These sketches allowed me to experiment with different layouts and interaction ideas quickly, helping visualize a seamless experience for both consumers and restaurants.
+I sketched out initial concepts focusing on the core user flows, like searching for meals, filtering options, and the checkout process, allowing me to experiment with different layouts and ideas quickly.

 Story Boarding

-To capture the user experience in more depth, I created storyboards that mapped out key moments in a user's journey.
-Storyboarding helped me identify any gaps in the journey and made sure that the design captured the convenience and value that Saveplates aimed to deliver.
+To capture the user experience, I created storyboards that mapped out key moments in a user's journey, helping me identify any gaps and making sure the design captured the convenience and value that Saveplates aimed to deliver.

 Wireflows